CartoDB/documentation/app/content/deck-gl/using-the-cartolayer.md

 ### Geometry column

 By default, the data source you specify in the `data` property must contain a column named "geom" with the geometry.
-If the column containing the geometry has a different name, you can still use it but you need to do the following:
+If the column containing the geometry has a different name or you are using spatial indices instead of regular geometries, you can still use it but you need to do the following:

 - If the `type` is `MAP_TYPES.QUERY`, you need to alias the geometry column to `geom`

-- If the `type` is `MAP_TYPES.TABLE`, you need to specify the name of the column containing the geometry using the [`geoColumn`](/deck-gl/reference#geocolumn-string-optional) property.
+- If the `type` is `MAP_TYPES.TABLE`, you need to specify the name of the column containing the geometry or the spatial index using the [`geoColumn`](/deck-gl/reference#geocolumn-string-optional) property.

 ### Support for other deck.gl layers

-The `CartoLayer` uses the `GeoJsonLayer` for rendering but you can also use any other deck.gl layer for rendering using the `getData` function from the CARTO module.
-This works for datasets with less than 200k rows but not for bigger datasets where you need to use a tileset.
+The `CartoLayer` uses the `GeoJsonLayer` for rendering but you can also use any other deck.gl layer for rendering using the [`fetchLayerData`](/deck-gl/reference#fetchlayerdata) function from the CARTO module.

 This function receives an object with the following properties: